 Description

-KPP Specification represents the requirement of a Key Performance Parameter (KPP) of the system to be measured.
+Key Performance Parameter (KPP) represents a performance property of a of a system (or other element).
 KPPs are a critical subset of Technical Measures representing the most critical capabilities and characteristics.
+The «kpp» stereotype is applied to a «ValueProperty» of a «Block». «kpp» Satisfy «kppRequirtement».

 Generalization: